1. Home

 My electric bill is $290/mo

-Your solar panels won't provide energy for you at night or on a cloudy day.
+Your solar panels won't provide energy at night.
+Your panels might produce energy at a less effective rate on a cloudy day.
 As the seasons change, the amount of sunlight your panels receive will change as well.
 As a result, the weather can either limit or boost the amount of electricity your solar panels can produce.
 That change depends on where you live and can have an impact on your yearly solar offset.

 The maximum offset of your solar energy system could be restricted by your local utility company.
 Each utility company has a different set of rules for what will work safely on their network.
 Unfortunately, you don’t have many options if your utility provider doesn’t let you achieve your desired solar offset.